LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

 \subsubsection{Metrics}

-\textbf{Correctness:} We require methods that can distinguish meaningfully between duplicate and non-duplicate documents.
-We want these methods to yield a few false positives (to retrain the maximal number of training examples), few false negatives to reduce the prevalence of duplication in our dataset, and to provide a reasonable combination of accuracy and performance.
+\textbf{Fidelity:} We require methods that can distinguish meaningfully between duplicate and non-duplicate documents.
+Here, we consider a "positive" label to mean that a document is a duplicate of another document in the corpus.
+We want these methods to yield few false positives (to retain the maximal number of informative records), few false negatives (to reduce the prevalence of duplication), and to provide a reasonable combination of accuracy and performance.
 Particularly for large-scale deep learning, retaining the maximal number of training examples is highly desirable---therefore, we want few false positives.
-Similarly, allowing a large number of duplicates into the training corpus is unacceptable as this affects the model's training efficiency and may increase the likelihood that our model develops degenerate behaviors such as memorization.
-To account for these considerations, we evaluate each deduplication technique based on its ability to mitigate both false positives and false negatives using the F1 score:
+Similarly, allowing a large number of duplicates into the training corpus is unacceptable as this affects the model's training efficiency and decreases model quality.
+To account for these considerations, we evaluate each deduplication technique based on its ability to mitigate both false positives and false negatives using its precision (the proportion of duplicate labels that are true duplicates), its recall (the proportion of duplicates in the dataset that we correctly identify), and its F1 score (the harmonic mean of precision and recall):